nareshkumar66675/RuleChecker/Readme.md

 1.Unzip the Files
 2.Open a Command Prompt in the current folder
-3.Type "msbuild LEM1.sln"
+3.Type "msbuild RuleChecker.sln"
-4.Once Build is complete Files will be avaialble in Debug Folder 5.Execute LEM1.exe
+4.Once Build is complete Files will be avaialble in Debug Folder 5.Execute RuleChecker.exe
 6.Give the Input file name
 7.Give the output file name
 8.Rules generation will start.